CBThomsen/Walking-on-shadows/readme.md

 # Walking on Shadows ###

 Work in progress game concept where the shadows are solid and walkable.
 The player can move lights to clear their path through the levels.
+Remake of a Flash game I did in 2014 (youtube.com/watch?v=37PAbLMYjGs)

 Features a custom 2D light and shadow system.